Leryk1981/mova-4.0.0/docs/SPEC_MOVA_4.1.1_PLAN.md

 - Security layer: core doc updated to 4.1.1; catalog and examples alignment tracked under B1/B2.
 - Text/UI layer: doc updated to 4.1.1, headings bumped; channel separation clarified.
 - Layers/namespaces: rules refreshed for 4.1.1; Smartlink and other domains scoped to skills layer.
+- Core catalog and security schemas now explicitly aligned with global.security_catalog_v1 and the red-core inventory (examples included in this slice).

 ## Current Red Core Inventory (4.1.0 snapshot)